benhutchinson/Oodls/README.md

 * FareShare provided 13.2m meals last year and state that over 82,000 people benefit from FareShare food per day.
 They believe the beneficiary charities that they serve saved costs of around £13k as a result.
 Despite this, they believe that they are currently handling just 1.5% of surplus food available in the UK.
 They believe that c800m meals could be provided having assessed food wasted and a proportion that is fit for consumption.

 * Positive Trends: [According to Love Food Hate Waste](http://england.lovefoodhatewaste.com/node/2472)), between 2007 and 2012 avoidable food waste has been reduced by 21%, equivalent to over 1 million tonnes.
 [Tesco's national collections](http://foodcollection.tesco.com) have grown in size.
 November 2014 was their fifth collection and raised 4.7 million meals vs the first in December 2012 which raised 2.4 million meals.

+* More.
+Per the above, I have summarised some of the key points from the House of Commons report in [a separate page here.](https://github.com/benhutchinson/Oodls/blob/master/NotesHouseOfCommons.md)

 ###Our Minimum Viable Product & Basic User Story